 Expendable distribution: For all sUAS modules, establishing a pre-set number of expendables will not be possible.
 The exact number will depend on storm-specific conditions and the specific P-3 pattern that is ultimately flown.
-As for expendable types, it is requested that the remaining cache of sUAS flight details and notes specific to this module:

-SST-capable dropsondes be used for all sUAS missions.
+As for expendable types, it is requested that the remaining cache of SST-capable dropsondes be used for all sUAS missions.
 In addition, ~10-15 AXBTs per sUAS flight are also desired.
 The sonde/AXBT deployment CONOP should maximize P-3 location with sUAS "under flight".